DAFFODILS are a familiar sight on the green areas of

 The pictures on this page were taken in

-Other daffodil displays were to be found near to Beam Bridge, in
+Other daffodil displays are to be found near to Beam Bridge, in